 Loans and donations: The Marine Invertebrates group processes loan requests and welcomes donations of marine invertebrate material.
-Please contact Dr Stephen Keable in relation to loans and donations.
+Please contact AMRI in relation to loans and donations.

 Get involved: Volunteers to assist with Marine Invertebrates activities are always in demand.
 Please register your interest here.

 The Marine Invertebrate collection is an important resource for the researchers working in the museum.
 Research within the department currently covers shrimps, crabs, amphipods, isopods, cnidarians, annelids and many other taxa.
 The department is a centre for collaboration with universities and scientific institutions around Australia and around the world.
 Many honours, masters and doctoral students work with the research staff and the museum collections.